attachmentgenie/atc/README.md

 # atc

-Like with actual airports we sometimes need a process that controls what should happen with requests for consul services. manually setting up failover and redirect config can be quite laborious.
-ATC can help by creating those for you by utilising consul watchers.
+Like with actual airports we sometimes need a process that controls what should happen with requests for (failing) consul services. manually setting up failover and redirect consul service-resolver config can be quite laborious.
+ATC can help make live that little bit easier by creating those for us.

 ## install